bagustris/thesis-bss/thesis-note.md

 ---
 Dear Mr. Bagus,

 thank you for your information.
-I am grad that you finish your defense successfully and waiting for the certificate.
+I am glad that you finish your defense successfully and waiting for the certificate.

 Enjoy your conference and Surabaya until you leave.